 Statistical Analysis:

 The primary outcome assessed in this study was the dichotomized participant assignment as a case or a control.
 Separate sensitivity analyses used a VL threshold of > 50 cpm.
-All variables from the questionnaire and CRF were independently analysed for their association with the primary outcome in univariate analyses.
+All variables from the questionnaire and CRF were independently analyzed for their association with the primary outcome in univariate analyses.
 The “Access” variable represents ARV refill dates using the medication possession ratio (MPR)[11] accounting for all refills occurring in the 180 days following the earliest refill date until enrollment.
 The Adherence variable utilized the enrolment date pill count and incorporated the dispensed pills over the previous 180 days[12, 13].
 Although all variables were examined, only significant and epidemiologically important factors were presented.
 Individual analyses by domain were undertaken to identify appropriate variable categories, correlations and interactions between variables and ascertain which variables have the highest likelihood of success in multivariable models.
 Several multivariable models were constructed using model selection to arrive at each final model.
 Model 1 (baseline factors) attempted to identify the factors present at the initiation of ART most associated with the primary outcome.
 Model 2 included all time-updated variables except for the Access or Adherence measures.
 Model 3 included those socioeconomic and psychosocial variables from Model 2 that were likely to be correlated with the Access measure.
 Model 4 included those psychosocial, symptom, and clinical variables from Model 2 that were likely to be correlated with the Adherence measure.
 Model 5 was considered the full model including all time-updated variables and the Access and Adherence measures.
 Receiver operator characteristic (ROC) curves were constructed for each model.
 Subgroup analyses were performed to assess variables associated with VF among those individuals having only 12 months of first-line ART.
 Separate analyses were also performed which excluded the first 47 participants (25 cases and 22 controls) enrolled into the study as the clinical laboratory VL assay performed for MCH had identified a quality complication during the period of their enrollment.

 Ethics: